brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 1. Define the functionality
 2. Define the Schema
 3. Write test(s)
-4. Making test pass - Improve schema and resolver
+4. Making test pass - Improving the schema and the resolver
 5. Refactor